 The removal, damage or destruction of marine plants requires authorisation through a development approval or through demonstrated compliance with accepted development requirements.

 Unacceptable damage to marine plants or habitat includes undertaking unauthorised development, and:

 - marine plant removal/trimming/lopping for views/aesthetic reasons

 - spraying with herbicide

-- reclaiming tidal lands, e.g. to extend lawns or gardens
+- reclaiming tidal lands with soil or other material (e.g. to extend lawns or gardens)

 - dumping rubbish or waste on tidal lands

 - burning or mowing salt couch or mangroves.

 The Queensland Boating and Fisheries Patrol can issue on-the-spot fines for damaging marine plants and habitats, and significant penalties may apply in serious cases that are taken to court.